I. THE INITIAL IDEA FOR MINERAL ECOLOGY (JUNE 2014)

 Grethe Hystad, from the Department of Mathematics, University of Arizona, is our mathematician and she figured out how to adapt LNRE formalisms to the mineral data.
 This paper from Mathematical Geosciences describes the methods in significant detail.

-We were delighted when this manuscript was accepted by EPSL.
+The authors were delighted when this manuscript was accepted by EPSL.
 It was a close thing, apparently.
-Mike Bickle, the Editor, wrote to us “Probably against my better judgment I have decided to accept this paper on the grounds that I didn’t find it boring.”
+Mike Bickle, the editor, wrote “Probably against my better judgment I have decided to accept this paper on the grounds that I didn’t find it boring.”

-The number of Be mineral species (y axis) versus the number of reported localities (m = 1 to 15 localities, based on data in mindat.org as of 1 February 2014).
+Figure 14: The number of Be mineral species (y axis) versus the number of reported localities (m=1 to 15 localities, based on data in mindat.org as of 1 February 2014).
 The observed (gray) and modeled (blue) frequency spectrum of Be minerals fits a finite Zipf-Mandelbrot (fZM) Large Number of Rare Events (LNRE) distribution.
 Thus, half (56) of the 112 known Be mineral species (rruff.info/ima as of 1 February 2014) are known from 3 or fewer localities, whereas only 10 species are known from more than 100 localities.